How Raiffeisen Italy achieved PSD2 compliance with mobile authentication & mobile app shielding

 This blog is excerpted from the full Raiffeisen Italy PSD2 case study entitled Raiffeisen Italy Implements Mobile Authentication & Mobile App Shielding for PSD2 Compliance and Ease of Use.

-For 20 years, Jeannine has been writing about technology and how to apply it to solve business challenges.
-In her role as Content Director at OneSpan, Jeannine leads a team of writers and content creators focused on helping enterprise organizations secure their digital agreements and transactions.
+Jeannine writes about technology and how to apply it to solve business challenges.
+In her role as Content Director at OneSpan, she focuses on helping enterprise organizations secure their digital agreements and transactions.
 Jeannine has a BA in Professional Writing from l’Université de Sherbrooke.